libp2p/specs/webrtc/webrtc.md

 ## Connection Establishment

-1. _B_ advertises support for the WebRTC browser-to-browser protocol by appending `/webrtc` to its relayed multiaddr e.g. `/ip6/fe80::883:a581:fff1:833/udp/4001/quic/webtransport/certhash/<hash1>/p2p/<relay-peer-id>/p2p-circuit/webrtc/p2p/<b-peer-id>`.
+1. _B_ advertises support for the WebRTC browser-to-browser protocol by appending `/webrtc` to its relayed multiaddr, meaning it takes the form of `<relayed-multiaddr>/webrtc/p2p/<b-peer-id>`.

 2. Upon discovery of _B_'s multiaddress, _A_ learns that _B_ supports the WebRTC transport through the (constrained) W3C API and knows how to establish a relayed connection to _B_ to run the `/webrtc-signaling` protocol on top.